varnishcache/varnish-cache/doc/sphinx/phk/trialerror.rst

 point, but they are inadequate tools for me in too many ways.

-Jenkins is written in Java, which is not something I want to inflict on computers volutarily, in particular not on computers people lend us to test varnish on.
+Jenkins is written in Java, which is not something I want to inflict on computers voluntarily, in particular not on computers people lend us to test varnish on.

 Travis is Linux only, which is fine if you run Linux only, but I don't.